Break Free from Vinyl Record Frames and custom Shelves

 Framing vinyl records offers nearly unmatched protection compared to alternatives like record shelves or open-air displays.
 Frames can protect against the elements, particularly moisture, dust and degradation of cardboard covers over time...
 IF the frame is sealed on all four sides.

 BUT again this comes with the cost of considerable time and effort when framing, which means you probably won't be playing that record again anytime soon.
 In other words, this method is great for collectors.
-One more challenge we face is the glass and plastic covers that easily show fingerprints, smudges and general fogging over time.
+Another challenge we face: glass and plastic covers can easily show fingerprints, smudges and general fogging over time.
 If you don't plan to touch your frames, you're golden.
+But what if you want to go frameless?

 Custom shelves or album ledges are a nice alternative for changing and displaying what is Now Playing.
 Unfortunately, a gust of wind from the door shutting, or an open window, or even a curious cat can send your album covers down to the floor when you least expect it.

-Record Props offer a design that holds your album covers flush against the wall AND a protective bumper that holds your vinyl record safely in place too.
-You'd be hard-pressed to find any wind or cats knocking your albums down.
+Record Props offer a frameless design that holds your album covers flush against the wall AND a protective bumper that holds your vinyl record safely in place too.
+The result is the effect that your records are floating on the wall.
+And you'd be hard-pressed to find any wind or cats knocking your albums down.
 Unless you're in a tornado.
-In which case you have more important things to worry about.
+In which case...
+Run for cover.

 Framing vinyl records is, once again, best for long-term display.
 Changing out albums takes time, and framing limits the listener to displaying only the album cover or the vinyl record individually, but not both.